 All programs and tours are offered free of charge.

 Do you have a lunch room?

 The Lunch Room, called Riverview Court, is located in the New Jersey State Museum at 205 West State Street.
-It is available by advance reservations on a first come, first served basis.
 Please call the Museum’s Reservation Office at 609-292-1382 for additional information.
 Outdoor picnic tables are available on a first-come-first-serve basis at the New Jersey State Museum without a program reservation.